 I became infatuated with yarns and wool when I started weaving.
-Thanks to the good old 'school of youtube', I learned to make my own loom, and how to weave.
+Thanks to the good old 'school of youtube, I learned to make my own loom, and taught myself how to weave.
 The more I delved into the fibre world, the more I fell in love with different types and textures and the endless possibilities of creating with them.

 Around the same time I began to teach myself how to crochet.
-It has always appealed to me more than knitting.
-Perhaps my mother and her life long crochet hobby influenced my thinking.
+It had always appealed thanks to my mother who was a life long crocheter.

-The more I worked with yarn, the more interested I got in how 'yarn' was made.
+The more I worked with yarn, the more interested I became in how 'yarn' was actually made.